-A cryptocurrency airdrop is when a cryptocurrency enterprise already existing in the crypto space distributes its tokens directly into the wallets of a group of users in the form of 'free crypto.'
-This marketing stunt is performed with the idea to leverage the existing cryptocurrency community to spread awareness about a new crypto coin.
+A cryptocurrency airdrop is when a cryptocurrency enterprise distributes its tokens directly into the wallets of a group of users.
+This is performed with the idea to leverage the existing cryptocurrency community to spread awareness, and to reward them for being early adopters.

 The benefit for the startup distributing free coins through an airdrop includes:

-- The network effects initiated by excited users telling all their friends about the free tokens they just received in their wallets.
+- The network effects are initiated by excited users telling all their friends about the free tokens they just received in their wallets.